 The future of mesothelioma treatment almost certainly involves therapies still being developed.
 There may be tremendous potential with immunotherapy, gene therapy and photodynamic therapy.
 All are being used in clinical trials and could become standard treatment at some point.

 Aims to treat or prevent cancer by injecting genetic material into the body.
-One form called suicide gene therapy uses a modified virus or bacterium to target and kill cancer cells.
-Gene therapy is particularly effective for pleural mesothelioma patients given the location of the tumors.
+One form called suicide gene therapy uses a modified virus in combination with a drug the cancer activates to target and kill cancer cells.
+Gene therapy is particularly useful for pleural mesothelioma patients given the accessible location of the tumors.

 Uses light energy to kill cancer cells.
 Doctors inject a light-sensitive drug into the patient.
 After a few days, a special light is applied to the area, usually via laser, to activate the drug and kill cancer cells.

 The advantage of being in a trial is having a whole team looking after you, and not just your doctor.
 It’s our whole research team looking after a patient.”